tenimathew/oracle/docs/oracle-basics/querying-data.md

 This is because a table may have more or fewer columns in the future due to the business changes.

 If you use the asterisk (\*) in the application code and assume that the table has a fixed set of columns, the application may either not process the additional columns or access the removed columns.

+## DUAL

+`DUAL` table which is a special table that belongs to the schema of the user SYS but it is accessible to all users.

+The `DUAL` table has one column named `DUMMY` whose data type is `VARCHAR2()` and contains one row with a value `X`.